elricmann/esper/README.md

 ### Quick Overview

 The table below compares Esper source programs to the corresponding C++ output (target is `EmitDefault`).
 In context, a `main` function definition is expected since every module is in a separate namespace.
+Refer to the [tests](https://github.com/elricmann/esper/tree/main/tests).

 <table><thead>
 <tr>